jacobwgillespie/tf/README.md

 `tf` is a simple wrapper around Terraform that executes the version of the Terraform CLI specified in the nearest `.terraform-version` file.
 Specifically, it:

 1. Looks for the nearest `.terraform-version` file, starting in the current working directory and scanning up the file tree.
-2. Downloads the specified version to `~/.tf/terraform-VERSION` if not already downloaded using [tfinstall](github.com/hashicorp/terraform-exec)
+2. Downloads the specified version to `~/.tf/terraform-VERSION`, if not already downloaded, using [tfinstall](https://github.com/hashicorp/terraform-exec)
-3. Execs that binary with all passed environment and CLI arguments.
+3. Executes that binary with all passed environment and CLI arguments.

 ## License